Publicis regains some footing with third-quarter sales

-PARIS (Reuters) - France’s Publicis (PUBP.PA) regained some footing in the third-quarter as the addition of new global clients pulled up sales in what remains a challenging market for traditional advertising groups.
+PARIS, Oct 18 (Reuters) - France’s Publicis regained some footing in the third-quarter as the addition of new global clients pulled up sales in what remains a challenging market for traditional advertising groups.

 The world’s third-biggest advertising company said net revenue rose 1.3 percent to about 2.20 billion euros ($2.53 billion), excluding the impact of acquisitions and foreign exchange, in line with market expectations.